Shippable/docs/sources/platform/server/install-onebox.md

 You need nodes to run your jobs.
 The configuration for these is under the **Build configuration->Nodes** section under **Configure and Install**.

-By default, a Server installation is configured to support **System Nodes** and **Custom Nodes**.
+By default, a Server installation is configured to support **System Nodes** and **BYON Nodes**.
 You can turn on **Dynamic Nodes** if you want your nodes to be spun up on demand.
 We support AWS for dynamic nodes.

 <img src="/images/platform/tutorial/server/default-nodes-config.png" alt="Admiral-2-server">